nunogrl/nunogrl/content/blog/personal/rpi-touchscreen.rst

 :Image: RaspberryTFTGPIO
 :Summary: Raspberry pi - broken touchscreen

-Raspberry pi
-############

 Some time ago, I found a neat tft for the raspberry pi at amazon.

 I thought that it would be a good add on as I didn't have a spare monitor (my usage for the raspberry pi was very restrict - testing deployments, local git repositories, etc).

 The device came with no written instructions.
 Came with a CD with an image to flash the raspberry.
 Back in the day, the image didn't work as expected.
 I thought something was wrong.

 This week I've decided to give it a go again, as I have a new project for the raspberry pi.

 .. code-block:: TXT